-A students, parents/guardians, employees, or community members should notify any District Complaint Manager if they believe that the Board of Education, its employees, or its agents have violated their rights guaranteed by the State or federal Constitution, State or federal statute, or Board policy, or have a complaint regarding any one of the following:
+Any students, parents/guardians, employees, or community members has the right to report or file a complaint that the Board of Education, its employees, or its agents have violated the rights of any student, parent/guardian, employee, or community member guaranteed by the State or federal Constitution, State or federal statute, or Board policy, including any one of the following:

 Right to Pursue Other Remedies Not Impaired

-The right to prompt and equitable resolution of a complaint filed under this policy shall not be impaired by the person's pursuit of other remedies, e.g., criminal complaints, civil actions, etc. Use of this grievance procedure does not extend any filing deadline related to the pursuit of other remedies.
-If a person is pursuing another remedy subject to a complaint under this policy, the District will continue with a simultaneous investigation under the policy.
+The right of a person to prompt and equitable resolution of a report or complaint under this policy shall not be impaired by the person's pursuit of other remedies, e.g., criminal complaints, civil actions, etc., although temporary delays may be warranted in the discretion of the District, particularly for concurrent law enforcement investigations.
+Use of this grievance procedure does not extend any filing deadline related to the pursuit of other remedies.
+If a person is pursuing another remedy subject to a complaint under this policy, the District has the discretion to continue with a simultaneous investigation under the policy and will do so in all cases required by law.

-All deadlines under this policy may be extended by the Complaint Manager as he or she deems appropriate.
+If a report is made or a complaint is filed under this policy, a Nondiscrimination Coordinator, Complaint Manager, or designee will address the complaint promptly and equitably.
+All deadlines under this policy may be extended by the Complaint Manager as deems appropriate the administrator.
 As used in this policy, “school business days” means days on which the District’s main office is open.

 For any compliant alleging bullying and/or cyber-bullying of students, the Complaint Manager shall process and review the complaint according to Board policy 7:180, Prevention of and Response to Bullying, Intimidation, and Harassment, in addition to any response by this policy.
 For any compliant alleging sexual harassment or other violation of Board policy 5:20, Workplace Harassment Prohibited, the Complaint Manager shall process and review the complaint according to that policy, in addition to any response required by this policy.